 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-If you’re looking for a healthy breakfast option, try these refrigerator bran muffins.
-Are you wondering why we call them refrigerator bran muffins?
-It’s because you can store the batter in the fridge for several days.
+If you’re looking for a great start to your day, try these refrigerator bran muffins.
+You can store the batter in the fridge for several days.
 All you have to do is scoop some batter into a few muffin tins each morning and bake them—fresh, hot bran muffins in a flash.

 You can also customize your own flavors with raisins, shredded coconut, or nuts.
 All of that makes this a perfect way to start your day off feeling energized and ready to take on whatever life throws at you!